All about the working holiday in Taiwan!

 We don’t ask for any a dime, and neither should anyone else in your application process (besides the embassy/consulate and their official partners).
 Be very careful of online scams where someone might ask you for an exorbitant amount to help you get your visa.
 Working Holiday Visas (Working Holiday Authorisation in this case) are designed to be relatively easy to obtain yourself, so there is absolutely no need to pay any professional service to do it on your behalf.

-Within 15 days of arrival, British WHV holders must go to their nearest National Immigration Agency to apply for an Alien Resident Certificate (ARC) valid for one year, as well as a re-entry permit, since otherwise their WHV is only a single-entry visa.
+Within 15 days of arrival, British WHV holders must go to their nearest National Immigration Agency to apply for an Alien Resident Certificate (ARC) valid for one year, as well as a re-entry permit.
+Without the re-entry permit, UK nationals may not leave and re-enter Taiwan.

 As mentioned above, all working holiday makers must buy private health insurance that covers medical care, hospitalisation, repatriation, and liability.